Eldrick19/site/_posts/2023-10-26-generative-ai-expectations.md

 But even when synthesizing content I should be vetting.
 I may not need to if it's low impact (e.g. Copilot explains to me how to initialize a VueJS project using the Vue CLI).
 But when it could be higher impact I may need to do it.
 For example, if ChatGPT is summarizing a report, I can read the summary provided, but still refer back to and skim portions of the document to make sure it's not missing anything.

-Again the uses cased I'm referring to are code related due to where I work, but this can flow down to other industries as well.
+Again the use cases I'm referring to are code related due to where I work, but this can flow down to other industries as well.
 What if image generation tools (once they start being able to draw hands and shading correctly) allow me to become a better artist by learning 3D concepts and iterating on images faster?**

 Conclusion
 ----------